 NOTE 2: A 3rd party application server is typically not able to provide any specific network area information and if so, the AF request is for the whole operator network.

+NOTE w: Due to the potential impact of operator's configured energy saving restriction policies in the network on the data transfer, the ASP is expected to provide the Energy Saving indicator only when the volume of data to be transferred per UE is rather low and/or the data transfer does not need to be completed necessarily (and can be continued or repeated at a later point in time).

+NOTE y: In this release of the specification, energy criteria for BDT applies for short term background data transfers, e.g., next few minutes, in where existing OAM based performance measurements are sufficient

 The PCF shall first retrieve all existing BDT policies stored for any ASP from the UDR.
 The PCF may retrieve analytics on "Network Performance" from NWDAF following the procedure and services described in TS 23.288 [24].
-Afterwards, the PCF shall determine, based on the information provided by the AF, the analytics on "Network Performance" if available and other available information (e.g. network policy and existing BDT policies or energy indicator) one or more BDT policies.
+Afterwards, the PCF shall determine, based on the information provided by the AF, the analytics on "Network Performance" if available and other available information (e.g. network policy, existing BDT policies or Energy Saving indicator) one or more BDT policies.
 The PCF may be configured to map the ASP identifier to a target DNN and S-NSSAI if the NEF did not provide the DNN, S-NSSAI to the PCF.

-NOTE 2: The PCF may retrieve energy related information related to the energy indicator from the OAM.
+NOTE 2: Operator’s energy saving restriction policies is configured by the OAM in the PCF.